 Then again, strong scores on the four GED subtests,; especially in the college-ready plus credit range (175-200) will definitely give you an edge over most high school graduates.
 Scoring in this range is definitely considered more than just academically equivalent to a standard high school diploma.

 It is difficult to translate GED scores to a high school GPA.
 The developers of the GED test do not suggest any equivalent, partly because GPA standards may vary from school to school, but you may come to some careful conclusions if you want.

 Let’s try to kind of gauge what your GED score means.
 The GED organization (GED Testing Service) has used a random sample of high school graduates to develop their GED testing baseline.

-So your GED score report is showing the percent of high school graduates that you have outperformed.
-And to merely pass a GED subtest, you’ll need to do better, meaning scoring higher, than 60 percent of all graduating high school seniors!
+So your GED score report is showing the percentage of high school graduates that you have outperformed.
+And to merely pass a GED subtest, you’ll need to do better, meaning scoring higher than 60 percent of all graduating high school seniors!

-More than 98 percent of all North American colleges and universities accept GED diplomas in the same way as the accept high school diplomas.
+More than 98 percent of all North American colleges and universities accept GED diplomas in the same way as they accept high school diplomas.

 The fact of the matter is that the more competitive the admission standards of a college or university are, the more you’ll have to compensate for what you’re missing in your application.
 So it may be wise to apply to more than just one school.

 So holding your GED diploma is often not all you need.
 If you haven’t attained scores in the college-ready ranges (165-174 or 175-200), and you want to apply to a 4-year university or college, chances are you’ll additionally have to sit for the SAT or ACT exam as well, and even a GED college-ready score doesn’t guarantee that requirement will be waived.